JelleDeMoerloose/thesis_keylime_deployment/README.md

 ### Ansible Keylime Configuration

-You can change the variables used in the playbook in `group_vars/all.yml` and in `/host_vars` for each component individually.
+You can change the configuration variables used in the playbook in `group_vars/all.yml` and in `/host_vars` for each component individually.
 This allows you to set up custom Keylime workflows.
+To check out additional configuration options on the VMs provisioned with Keylime, in `/etc/keylime/`  you will find configuration files that document the options for each component.
+You can set them using ENV variables (see [Keylime's Documentation](https://keylime.readthedocs.io/en/latest/)).

 ### Certificate customization